-Melissa Hendricks, Program Coordinator, Lecturer
+Melissa Hendricks, Associate Director, Lecturer

 Hendricks led three recent summer Residencies: In 2012, she took a group of students to the Bar Harbor / Acadia National Park area in Maine for “In the Field,” which focused on coastal research.
 In 2013, Hendricks directed a week-long “Medicine in Action” course in which students experienced the front lines of medicine at world-famous Johns Hopkins Hospital in Baltimore.
 In 2014, she was the primary instructor for “Science Policy, Funding, and Politics” in Washington, DC, where students visited and met with officials on Capitol Hill and with the National Institutes of Health, the National Academy of Sciences, and the White House.
 Her other regular courses include Techniques of Science-Medical Writing, Nonfiction Techniques, Nonfiction Workshop, Science Writing Workshop, The Literature of Science, and Thesis & Publication.

 With Program Director Elise Levine and Assistant Director Karen Houppert, Hendricks is part of the permanent leadership team for the Hopkins Writing and Science Writing Programs.
-She has an office at the Krieger School of Arts & Sciences center at Dupont Circle in Washington, and she also will work and teach at the main Hopkins Homewood Campus in Baltimore.
+She has an office at the Krieger School of Arts & Sciences Center at Dupont Circle in Washington, and she also will work and teach at the main Hopkins Homewood Campus in Baltimore.
 She lives in Annapolis, Maryland, with her family.

 To view all Writing Program faculty, click here.